rnbennett/django-with-auth/README.md

     $ cd auth_template
     $ ./manage.py syncdb      # You will get errors here - ignore them
     $ ./manage.py migrate
+    $ ./manage.py runserver

+Use your favorite search and replace tool to rename the project.

 Licensed under the [MIT License](http://opensource.org/licenses/MIT).
 See LICENSE.md for more information.